Nigel Moss, Chair

 Jenny has extensive experience in the NHS as a senior manager in nursing, quality, safeguarding and commissioning.
 She qualified as a nurse in 1980 and worked in a variety of management roles for the NHS for over 30 years before becoming Chief Nurse and Quality Officer in 2013, where she was responsible for quality and patient safety, safeguarding, equality and diversity in a Clinical Commissioning Group until her retirement in 2018.
 She currently serves as a Non-Executive Director of an NHS Trust.
 She has also held senior roles within PCTs, Strategic Health Authority and acute hospitals.
 She remains passionate about ensuring patient care is of the highest quality and supporting the development of a competent, compassionate and diverse workforce.

 Following an earlier administrative career, Sharon took up a role with UK Athletics, the national Governing Body for athletics.
 She initially worked as a Coaching and Teaching Co-ordinator, later moving into anti-doping roles and then progressing to support the Strategic Head of Coaching and Development.
-In 2012, she took up her current role as Senior Performance Pathway Co-ordinator, with responsibility for the Olympic Performance Pathway Programmes and the Youth Talent Programme.
+In 2012, she took up her current role as Senior Performance Pathway Co-ordinator, with responsibility for the Olympic Performance Pathway Programmes and the Futures Programme, as well as acting as Team Manager for Age Group CHampionships.
 She is a Birmingham native and passionate about enhancing opportunities for young people and particularly for identifying young athletes who have the potential to develop further.
-She works as a volunteer coach for Birchfield Harriers and, in 2018, she won the British Athletics Unsung Hero award.
+She works as a volunteer coach for Birchfield Harriers and, in 2018, she won the British Athletics Unsung Hero award and the Birchfield Harriers Coach of the Year, coaching athletes to international level.

 Sir Geoff Hall

 A nationally recognised figure in further education, Geoff Hall has served in a variety of roles across the sector.
-Although a Birmingham boy who his proud of his roots in the city, he began his career at Telford College, moving to roles at Northants County Council and later back to Birmingham as further education officer for the local authority.
-Later moves would take him to the former FE Funding Council as National Director and then to New College Nottingham, initially as Deputy Chief Executive, before becoming Principal in 2004.
+Although a Birmingham boy who his proud of his roots in the city, he began his career at South Trafford College, moving to roles at Northants County Council, later back to Birmingham as further education officer for the local authority as the Director of Education for Bexley London Borough.
+Later moves would take him to the former FE Funding Council as National Director and then to New College Nottingham, where he became Principal in 2004.
 Geoff retired in 2011 and was knighted for services to FE in 2012.
-He continues to play an active role in the sector, chairing conferences and leading FE seminars across the country.
+He continues to play an active role in the sector, including working with the Chartered Institution for FE.
+He was appointed by the Minister as Chair of the Informal Authority in 2011 and was General Secretary of the Principals Professional Council between 2015 and 2017.

 Professor Michael Harkin (Vice-Chancellor and Principal)